Laundry: A Dirty Secret

 🌽Laundry Conclusion🍋

 Laundry has been a chore that people have done for centuries.
 Until relatively recently the consequences have merely been clean clothes.
-Due to “advancements” our laundry can end up starving and weakening the entire human race.
-By changing our habits and using different products we can help preserve the planet for future generations.
+Due to “advancements,” our laundry can end up starving and weakening the entire human race.
+By changing our habits and using different products, we can help preserve the planet for future generations.